kixelated/moq-js/README.md

 npm run cert
 ```

-Or if you are using SSS as server you can use the certs generated there by using:
+Or if you are using [moq-rs](https://github.com/kixelated/moq-rs) as server you can use the certs generated there by using:

 ```bash
 cd certs